Challenge: Using Systems Design to Develop New Strategies

-Through understanding contexts, researchers were able to design this system map that provides a clear visualization of potential stakeholders to be involved in the proposed designed system.
+By understanding context, the research team designed a system map that provides a clear visualization of potential stakeholders to be involved in the proposed designed system.
 By applying knowledge and resource brokering in networks and key stakeholders, Feeding America can build new relations and leverage existing assets to better serve seniors.

-The research team also created an infrastructure tool kit to support Feeding America navigate the complexity behind existing practices, and explore new services and platforming though demand-center processes.
+The team also created an infrastructure toolkit to help Feeding America navigate the complexity behind existing practices and explore new services and platforming though demand-center processes.

 Finally, researchers explored four major ideas to demonstrate new ways to impact livelihoods and their communities wellbeing in the United States:

 - Routine: A sequence of action regularly followed.
 Connecting seniors with supporting services for daily life activities.

 - Temporary: Transitory situation.
 Providing to seniors the flexibility to manage financial, health and mobility services on-demand.

 - Special: Greater or otherwise different from what is usual.
 Recognizing seniors as assets to their communities and culture.